 In my heart, at the soul of my soul,

 A branded name like a tattoo

 I show it to the world

 How much I love you too

-to the light, A thousand suns,
+to the light, a thousand suns,

-You are the sky, where it shines
+You are the sky, where it lays

-Settling on a rainbow
+Settled on a rainbow

 For, a star had made my day

 the night It came to my window,